seung-lab/znn-release/docs/tutorial.rst

 label image     .tif              32 or RGB
 ============== ================= ===========

-* For training, you should prepare pairs of ``tif`` files, one is a stack of raw images, another is a stack of labeled images.
+* For training, you should prepare pairs of ``tif`` files, one is a stack of raw images, the other is a stack of labeled images.
 * For forward pass, only the raw image stack was needed.

 Image configuration